Uterine Fibroid Embolization

 • On average, 85-90 percent of women who have had the procedure experience significant or total relief of heavy bleeding, pain and/or bulk-related symptoms.

 • The procedure is effective for multiple fibroids and large fibroids.
 Recurrence of treated fibroids is very rare.
-Short and mid-term data show UFE to be very effective with a very low rate of recurrence.
-Long-term (10-year) data are not yet available, but in one study in which patients were followed for six years, no fibroid that had been embolized regrew.
+Studies show UFE to be an effective treatment option with a very low rate of recurrence.

 Other UFE Facts